Last updated on May 14, 2025

 This graph is literally my deck’s mana curve.
 You can see the curve peaking up at the 2- and 3-mana points before trailing off as the mana values increase.
 This is generally how you want your mana curve to look.
 The higher the mana cost of your curve’s peak, the less consistent your deck will be.
 Your deck needs to be able to do things early as well as late.

-Figuring Out Your Ideal Mana Curve
+Figure Out Your Ideal Mana Curve

-Each deck’s mana curve will be different, but it’s important to work towards one that suits yours.
+Each deck’s mana curve is different, but it’s important to work towards one that suits yours.
 Your aggressive deck doesn’t need to have any expensive cards and should peak a lot earlier.
 A control deck can afford to play more expensive spells but still needs enough cards to interact early with other decks.
-If you build a ramp deck that tries to accelerate its mana to cast huge threats as early as possible, you'll naturally find your curve has two peaks instead of one.
+If you build a ramp deck that tries to accelerate its mana to cast huge threats as early as possible, you naturally find your curve has two peaks instead of one.

-Step Six: Playtesting
+Step #6: Playtesting

 Strixhaven Stadium - Illustration by Piotr Dura